Utility saves $2.6M per year by knowing a million asset locations with survey-grade accuracy

 The Challenge: The Perfect Map of Ortley Beach

 In the past, New Jersey American Water relied on a variety of data sources to know the location of its water and wastewater assets.
 Because this data was spread across different platforms and sources, it took a large amount of manual effort to reconcile it within New Jersey American Water’s geographic information system (GIS).

-In fall of 2012, Christopher Kahn piloted a workflow that would allow field employees to instantly locate all of the utility’s water and wastewater assets throughout New Jersey.
+In fall of 2012, Christopher Kahn, Director of UAS and Geospatial Services at American Water, piloted a workflow that would allow field employees to instantly locate all of the utility’s water and wastewater assets throughout New Jersey.
 He picked the coastal town of Ortley Beach to test a field data collection workflow.
 Using the utility’s legacy handheld Global Navigation Satellite System (GNSS) devices, he began mapping assets.

 But he quickly encountered challenges with the legacy mobile technology.

 First, Kahn was faced with manually transferring the data from the legacy GPS receivers to the utility’s GIS.
 This was time consuming and prone to errors.
 Files could easily be overwritten, for instance.
 Moreover, the location data needed to be differentially post-processed back in the office before Kahn officially had decimeter-level locations.
 He estimates that the legacy technology’s inefficiencies added days of labor to each step of his pilot project.